RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-4-august-2021.md

 ### Internal certificate management

 Internode encryption relies on internal certificates signed by a unique, private CA certificate created for your deployment.
 The private CA generates and signs leaf certificates for internode encryption only.
-It's generated when you install or upgrade to Redis Enterprise 6.2.4.  it's used only within the cluster and is not exposed outside of the cluster.
+It's generated when you install or upgrade to Redis Enterprise 6.2.4.
+It's used only within the cluster and is not exposed outside of the cluster.

 The leaf certificates expire regularly; they're automatically rotated before expiration and alerts are issued as needed.

 ### Open source Redis compatibility

-[Redis 6.2](https://raw.githubusercontent.com/redis/redis/6.2/00-RELEASENOTES) introduced new commands, feature improvements, security fixes; it addresses many customer requests.
+[Redis 6.2](https://raw.githubusercontent.com/redis/redis/6.2/00-RELEASENOTES) introduced new commands, feature improvements, and security fixes; it addresses many customer requests.

 Redis Enterprise Software supports all new commands, except [RESET](https://redis.io/commands/reset) and [FAILOVER](https://redis.io/commands/failover).
 (Redis Enterprise takes a different approach to connectivity; it also separates control plane operations from data plane operations.)